chaoge525/soafee_demo/documentation/manual/validation.rst

 |    2.4.
 Check that the umask value is set correctly
 | 3. ``run user accounts integration tests on the Guest VM from the Control VM``
      is only included for EWAOL virtualization distribution images, and is only executed on the Control VM.
-On the Guest VM this test is skipped.
-The test is composed of two sub-tests:
+On a Guest VM this test is skipped.
+The test is composed of the following sub-tests:
 |    3.1.
-Check that Xendomains is initialized and the Guest VM is running via
+Check that Xendomains is initialized ``systemctl status``
-          ``systemctl status`` and ``xendomains status``
+|    For each Guest VM:
 |      3.2.
+Check the Guest VM is running via ``xendomains status``
+|      3.3.
 Run the user accounts integration tests on the Guest VM
 |          - Uses an Expect script to log-in and execute the
              ``ptest-runner user-accounts-integration-tests`` command
 |          - This command will therefore run only the first and second
              (if EWAOL security hardening is configured) top-level integration tests of the user accounts integration test suite on the Guest VM

 The tests can be customized via environment variables passed to the execution, each prefixed by ``UA_`` to identify the variable as associated to the user